Athens & Saronic sailing holidays

 Nearly all charter yachts are based at the marinas along the Attic peninsula (Attica) from where the majority of the yacht charter companies operate.

-As a result of this concentration, many yachts follow identical itineraries in the Saronic/Argolic and converse at predictable times in Aegina, Poros, Hydra… To avoid these crowds, skip these for later and sail on (in front of the fleets) towards the east coast of the Peloponnese.
+As a result of this concentration, many yachts follow identical itineraries in the Saronic/Argolic and converse at predictable times in Aegina, Poros, Hydra… To avoid these crowds, skip those ports for later a visit and sail on (ahead of the fleets) towards the east coast of the Peloponnese.

 Cape Sounion – the gateway to the Cyclades – is famed for its Temple of Poseidon.
 The islet of Archi guards the Sounion bay anchorage and in the distance Gaidouroniso island marks the turn towards Athens.